NicoMartina/PremierLeagueDatabasa/README.md

 ---

-Just save this text as `README.md` in your project root folder.
-That’s it!
-If you want, I can
+**Important:**
+Make sure when you paste it into your README.md file, you keep the triple backticks for code blocks and the pipes `|` in tables exactly as shown.

+---

+If you want, I can generate the entire README.md content with all sections included, properly formatted, so you can just replace your current README.md file with that.
+Just ask!